 It is an iconic arched bridge that was built with various stones.

 Note: Tourists visit Gablenz – Kromlauer Park mostly during the fall where the view is much more appreciated.

+It’s also home to iconic landmarks like the Brandenburg Gate.
 A one of its kind in the world, you will surely have plenty to discover and explore in Berlin.